 On our way to Sault Ste.
 Marie, the halfway mark for people who start in Duluth, we stopped to climb the 1871 Point Iroquois Light.
 At the Soo Locks, we just missed the Mandarin, a Greek ship flagged in Cyprus.

-We weren't willing to wait for the Roger Blough, one of the rare ore boats with style, so we pushed into Ontario and made it to Lake Superior Provincial Park just as the rays of the setting sun were hitting Agawa Rock.
+So we pushed into Ontario and made it to Lake Superior Provincial Park just as the rays of the setting sun were hitting Agawa Rock.